vincecampanale/blog/_posts/2017-01-29-vignere-cipher-part1.markdown

 ### How it Works
 The process goes like this:

-Step 1) Get the message you want to encrypt (no spaces, all lower case), for example "thisisamessage."
+**Step 1** Get the message you want to encrypt (no spaces, all lower case), for example "thisisamessage."
 ```
 message: thisisamessage
 ```
-Step 2) Choose a keyword to encrypt the message with, i.e. "lemon", and repeat it over and over until you get a string that is the same length as your message.
+**Step 2** Choose a keyword to encrypt the message with, i.e. "lemon", and repeat it over and over until you get a string that is the same length as your message.
 ```
 keyword: lemonlemonlemo
 ```
-Step 3) Add each letter of the original message to the letter of the repeated keyword string in the same position as the original letter to produce a new letter.
-For example, `t` is index 19, `l` is index 11.
-So if you combine them, and wrap back around to the beginning of the alphabet, you end up with the letter `e` at index 4.
+**Step 3** This step is very similar to the Caesar Cipher.
+Add each letter of the original message to the letter of the keyword string to produce a new letter.
+For example, `t` is index 19, and `l` is index 11.
+If you combine them, and wrap back around to the beginning of the alphabet, you end up with the letter `e` at index 4.
 After you do that for every letter, you'll get the cipher text.
 In this example,
 ```
 ciphertext: elugvdeysfdess
 ```

-Alternative Step 3) Instead of combining the indices of the letters in the message string and the keyword string, you can actually use a Vign&egrave;re table to look up the new letter.
+**Alternative Step 3** Instead of combining the indices of the letters in the message string and the keyword string, you can actually use a Vign&egrave;re table to look up the new letter.
 This is a bit harder to implement in code, but it's a fun exercise for sure.

 I'll go through both solutions in this series.
 I'll cover the Caesar Cipher solution first since it's a bit easier in my opinion.